Life insurance policies with living benefits allow you to access some of the death benefit while you’re alive using optional add-ons called riders.

 Living benefits typically refers to living benefits riders.
 However, cash value funds found in permanent life insurance are sometimes categorized as living benefits.

 Some permanent insurance features allow you to access your cash value while you’re alive, but not your death benefit:

 Permanent life insurance is not the best way to get living benefits, since cash value interest rates are relatively low and premiums are five to 10 times higher than term life rates.
 To pull cash from your policy’s death benefit, you’ll still need to use a rider.

 End-of-life care is costly, but living benefits can provide some financial relief to you and your family in your final days.
-Work with an independent insurance agent to find a life insurance policy with the living benefits you need.
+Working with an independent insurance agent at Policygenius can help you find a life insurance policy with the living benefits you need.